 As some would say, before you decide to invest in a high-risk investment, you must consider investing in something you can afford to lose.
-Listed below are the pros and cons that should be known before making a decision to add cryptocurrency to your financial goals and responsibilities.
+Listed below are the pros and cons that you should know before making a decision to add crypto assets to your financial goals and responsibilities.

 Fast and inexpensive

-Cryptocurrency can be totally gone if a hard drive crashes or a virus corrupts records, and the digital wallet file is corrupted.
+Cryptocurrency is lost if a hard drive crashes or a virus corrupts records.
+It is also gone if the digital wallet file corrupts.
 There is basically nothing to be done to recover all the data and existing transactions unless you are able to back up your digital wallet with a backup phrase code.

 If this happens, even the wealthiest investor can go bankrupt in a matter of seconds as the coins.
 Starting again is simply the next step to go.